22-10-2025

 The RAL system was born in Germany in 1927 and has established itself as the reference standard for the paint, industrial coatings and architecture sector throughout Europe.
 The name derives from “Reichs-Ausschuss für Lieferbedingungen”, the German committee that developed it.

-The RAL Classic system, the most widespread version, includes 213 colors identified by a four-digit numerical code preceded by the RAL abbreviation.
+The RAL Classic system, the most widespread version, includes 213 colours identified by a four-digit numerical code preceded by the RAL abbreviation.
 The first digit indicates the chromatic family: 1 for yellows, 2 for oranges, 3 for reds, and so on.
-This systematic organization facilitates orientation within the swatch book.
+This systematic organisation facilitates orientation within the swatch book.

 Alongside RAL Classic, there are more recent and articulated systems:

-- RAL Design System: offers 1,825 colors organized according to parameters of hue, brightness and saturation,
+- RAL Design System: offers 1,825 colours organised according to parameters of hue, brightness and saturation,

-- RAL Effect: includes 420 solid colors and 70 metallic ones for decorative applications,
+- RAL Effect: includes 420 solid colours and 70 metallic ones for decorative applications,

 - RAL Plastics: specifically calibrated for plastic materials.